Creative Workforce for the Future - Placement Call (closed)

 - NOT currently enrolled at University or at University when the placement starts

-- available for 4 days per week for the entire placement period (27 January to 31 December 2020).
+- available for 4 days per week for the entire placement period (27 January to Christmas 2020).

 - able to demonstrate relevant training/skills for working in the creative industries, e.g. you have a University degree, BTEC, GNVQ or other vocational/practical course or relevant experience demonstrating skills, e.g. through work experience, an apprenticeship or training programmes such as Eight Creative Agency, New Creatives, BFI Film Academy, or a portfolio of outstanding work.

-This is an affirmative action scheme, which means we are specifically inviting applications from those not currently widely represented within the creative industries in the region.
+This is a positive action scheme, which means we are specifically inviting applications from those not currently widely represented within the creative industries in the region.

-This scheme is therefore only open to those who are either/or:
+This scheme is therefore only open to those who either/or:

-- from a Black Asian Minority Ethnic origin
+- are from a Black, Asian or Minority Ethnic background

 - identify as someone with a disadvantaged socio-economic background